nairadithya/website/README.md

 This follows the typical structure of a normal Astro project, so use that filesystem to navigate this one.

-Yoink as needed, credit would be nice tho.
+Steal as needed, credit would be nice tho.

 also, shameless [amrita.town](https://amrita.town) plug